Sweta-Madhuri/E-Commerce-Dashboard/README.md

 Hello everyone!!

-I'm thrilled to present my very first Power BI Dashboards that I learned to create during the Live Training at Microsoft Project (NIIT Foundation), led by our instructor Akshay Kamble
+I'm thrilled to present my very first Power BI Dashboards.

 Overview Page: The overview page is the Initial page of my dashboard which is intentionally designed to be simple, featuring three essential KPIs and a smart narrative that encapsulates the entire report.